lumeland/lume.land/docs/advanced/the-data-model.md

 : Other pages with the same content translated to other languages.

 [search](../core/searching.md#searching-pages) `Searcher`
-: An utility class to search pages and files.
+: A utility class to search pages and files.

 [paginate](../core/searching.md#pagination) `function`
 : A function to paginate the result of searching pages.